Kelvur/my-config/guides/git_config.md

 For each configuration you want add a block like this:

-- This may no have sense to you now, please week reading the guide.
+- This may no have sense to you now, please keep reading this guide.

 ```
 [includeIf "gitdir:~/workspace/${YOURSELF}/"]